-We review and compare the Little LUFT 8″ Hybrid Mattress vs. the Juniper 6″ Gel Memory Foam Mattress vs. the 6″ Sleep EZ All Natural Latex Crib Mattress vs. the 4.5″ Wildfern 2-Stage Natural Crib Mattress.
-Use our kids mattress buying guide (following our mattress comparison review) to help you on your shopping process.
+We review and compare the Juniper 6″ Gel Memory Foam Mattress vs. the EcoAir Waterproof Baby Crib Mattress.
+Use our kids’ mattress buying guide (following our mattress comparison review) to help you with your shopping process.

-Buying a mattress for kids requires different considerations as selecting an adult’s bed.
+Buying a mattress for kids requires different considerations than selecting an adult’s bed.

 A child could easily double in body weight and height by the time she/he reaches their teenage years, outgrowing their mattress in the process.
 As a result, many parents find that less expensive beds are the best solution.

 Mattress pressure relief and support are also key factors for kids, particularly those that suffer growing pains during early adolescence.
 Other important factors to consider are bed thickness, temperature neutrality, material composition, your child’s most common sleep position(s), and the safety provided by cribs for babies and toddlers.